-- Product design portfolio* (required for MS-ENGR in Product Design applicants)
+- Product design portfolio* (required in application for MS-ENGR in Product Design)

 Statement of purpose

 Your statement of purpose should identify personal and professional goals.
-It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
+It should also discuss your development to date and your intentions regarding graduate study and life beyond Stanford.
 The ME Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages in length (single spaced).

 Letters of recommendation

-Three letters of recommendation are required — one letter must come from an academic source, although we prefer two.
-If your background includes industrial experience, involvement in performing arts, athletics, public service or entrepreneurial activities, you may wish to include one reference who can comment on that part of your experience.
+Three letters of recommendation are required — one letter must come from an academic source, although we prefer at least two.
+If your background includes industrial experience or involvement in leadership, public service, or entrepreneurial activities, you may wish to include one reference who can comment on that part of your experience.
 Recommendations must be submitted online.
 Please see the "Recommendations" section of the online application for information.